IshaqSyedSonata/employee_main/README.md

 # employee_main
 A web application using FastApi, SQLAlchemy, MySQL

-However, this tutorial is using MySQL database, and its connection parameters can be checked in db.py file.
+This tutorial is using MySQL database, and its connection parameters can be checked in config/db.py file.

 Basic Requirements:
 Python 3.10.10 (installed with updated pip)